Marijuana leftovers sicken dog in Colorado

 - Dog was acting lethargic, drunken

-(CNN)A Colorado dog owner is asking marijuana users to be more careful with their leftover pot.
+(CNN)A Colorado dog owner is asking marijuana users to be more careful with their pot.

 Patty Moore called the veterinarian after her Golden Retriever, Chance, started acting strange, she told CNN affiliate KCNC.